program--/hilbert/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hilbert is to …
+**hilbert** provides utilities for quick indexing/encoding of coordinates to a Hilbert Curve.

 ## Installation